 In both studies, treatment with KALYDECO resulted in a significant improvement in FEV1.
 The treatment difference between KALYDECO and placebo for the mean absolute change in percent predicted FEV1 from baseline through Week 24 was 10.6 percentage points (P < 0.0001) in Trial 1 and 12.5 percentage points (P < 0.0001) in Trial 2 (Figure 3).
 These changes persisted through 48 weeks.
 Improvements in percent predicted FEV1 were observed regardless of age, disease severity, sex, and geographic region.

-Other efficacy variables included absolute change in sweat chloride from baseline to week 24 [discussed in Clinical Pharmacology (12.2)], time to first pulmonary exacerbation through week 48 (Trial 1 only), absolute change in weight from baseline to week 48, and improvement in cystic fibrosis symptoms including relevant respiratory symptoms such as cough, sputum production, and difficulty breathing.
+Other efficacy variables included absolute change in sweat chloride from baseline to Week 24, time to first pulmonary exacerbation through Week 48 (Trial 1 only), absolute change in weight from baseline to Week 48, and improvement in cystic fibrosis symptoms including relevant respiratory symptoms such as cough, sputum production, and difficulty breathing.
 For the purpose of the study, a pulmonary exacerbation was defined as a change in antibiotic therapy (IV, inhaled, or oral) as a result of 4 or more of 12 pre-specified sino-pulmonary signs/symptoms.
 Patients treated with KALYDECO demonstrated statistically significant improvements in risk of pulmonary exacerbations, CF symptoms (in Trial 1 only), and gain in body weight (Table 2).
-Weight data, when expressed as body mass index normalized for age and sex in patients <20 years of age, was consistent with absolute change from baseline in weight.
+Weight data, when expressed as body mass index normalized for age and sex in patients < 20 years of age, was consistent with absolute change from baseline in weight.

 |Endpoint||Trial 1||Trial 2|